 Many people view the summertime as a time to kick back, relax a little bit, and enjoy the warm weather.
 That mindset also often sets the stage for overconsumption of alcohol.
 From block parties, float trips, weddings, and lazy days at the beach, these activities can easily become alcohol-fueled events.

-Why Alcohol Consumption Increases In the Summertime
+Why Does Alcohol Consumption Increase In the Summertime?

 Research published in the Journal of Studies on Alcohol found that, in terms of annual seasonality in alcohol use, the summer months were the most popular time (excluding December).1 Although heavy drinkers are likely to continue those drinking habits year-round, some individuals may be influenced to begin drinking heavily during the summer months when their peers are doing the same.